mmmirrra/mmmirrra.github.io/_posts/2024-03-28-Computer-telecommunications.markdown

 - Small, inexpensive, powerful features and performance.
 GUI (Graphic User Interface) enhancements
 - Desktop, Laptop, Notebook, Palmtop, PDA, Mobile Computer
 - Equipped with one or more high-performance microprocessors.
 Various server systems with (supercomputer) performance are supplied
-- advancements in the field of computer communication
+- Advancements in the field of computer communication
 - Establishment of information superhighway through LAN (Local Area Network) and WAN (Wide Area Network)

 <br />